Vidiinfinitum/Roblox-Simple-Computer-System/README.md

 ## Login

 The **Login** module manages the computer's authentication screen.
-It includes its own **LocalScript** and **ServerScript**, responsible for the login interface and validation flow.
+It includes its own **LocalScript** and **ServerScript**, responsible for the login interface.
 Like the previous component, it does not make use of **ModuleScripts**, as its functionality is relatively self-contained.

 ## Workspace